 The Philippe Chatrier Award is presented to someone who has given long and outstanding service to the game.
 Stefan Edberg was the first person to be honoured in 1996 and there have now been a total of 18 recipients.
 That list includes technology giants NEC in 2001, the year that marked the company's 20-year sponsorship of Davis Cup.

-The All England Lawn Tennis Club received the Philippe Chatrier Award at the ITF World Champions Dinner, held in Paris on 4 June 2013.
+Todd Woodbridge and Mark Woodforde received the Philippe Chatrier Award at the ITF World Champions Dinner in Paris on 3 June 2014.

 - 2013: All England Lawn Tennis Club